Getting a kitten can be a wonderful and entertaining experience (not to mention very funny).

 - Where to go to the toilet (away from the food).

 They will slowly start to imitate her behavior, and tasting solid food for the very first time.

-It’s during this stage that the weaning process starts (which usually lasts between 4-10 weeks of age).
+It’s during this stage that the weaning process starts.
+A process that usually lasts between 4-10 weeks of age.
 It’s important to note that both the mother and the breeder contribute to the weaning.